Perfect for pairing with other programs.

 Courses in Dublin include daily lectures, readings, films, and frequent outings in the city.
 Each session includes a field trip linked to the coursework.
 CIEE courses are taught on the DCU campus by the CIEE Resident Director, but are not part of the DCU curriculum.

 In Palma, courses meet every morning or afternoon for three hours from Monday through Friday, with occasional outings.
-CIEE study abroad courses combine lectures, readings, films, active participation and group discussion, class-related visits and study trips, and laboratory analysis.
+CIEE study abroad courses combine lectures, readings, films, active participation and group discussion, case studies, class-related visits and study trips.
+Therefore, students are challenged to apply principles, concepts and frameworks to real world situations.
 Attendance is mandatory and absences affect final grades.
 CIEE classes provide a detailed syllabus, and students are expected to be prepared for class.

 CIEE Study Center Syllabi